-The 4C’s of Diamonds were devised by the GIA (Gemological Institute of America) way back in 1949 to help Jewelers and the Diamond Industry gain some consistency over Diamond Grading Standards.
+The 4C’s of diamonds was devised by GIA (Gemological Institute of America) way back in 1949 to help jewelers and the diamond industry gain some consistency over diamond grading standards.

 The 4C’s are 4 main characteristics:

 Up until 1949, grading diamonds was questionable and misleading, with terms like “blue white” that referred to diamonds that were “colorless“, instead of what they really were, diamonds that had a blue fluorescence to them.
 Customers today still ask about buying “blue white” diamonds, so this wrongly used term lives on.